 The term 'value' has numerous meanings in everyday life.
-'Value' also has specific meanings in social and natural science research, analysis and assessments.7 This paper considers different meanings of value used in psychology, ethics, ecology, anthropology, cultural heritage and economics.
+'Value' also has specific meanings in social and natural science research, analysis and assessments.
+This paper considers different meanings of value used in psychology, ethics, ecology, anthropology, cultural heritage and economics.
+These different meanings of value will be relevant to particular areas of investigation, assessment, and decision-making, depending on the nature of the information they can provide.
+For example, different meanings of value will be applicable to policy questions relating to the protection of indigenous cultural heritage from those relating to the value of ecosystem services associated with coastal mangroves.

-There are also several typologies which attempt to identify, differentiate and categorise values according to certain shared characteristics.
+There are also several typologies which attempt to categorise values according to certain shared characteristics.
 The various 'everyday' and technical meanings of value mentioned above can be allocated to the different categories of value proposed in these typologies.
-This section of the discussion paper considers typologies described by Turner et al. (2003) and IPBES (2015, 2019), which distinguish anthropocentric, non-anthropocentric, instrumental, relational and intrinsic types of value (see subsection 2.3 for definitions).
-The paper also discusses the typology of values used in the Total Economic Value (TEV) framework (see e.g. TEEB, 2016), and considers how the definitions and types of values described in Turner et al, IPBES and TEV may be applicable to the SNA.
+The discussion paper considers typologies described by Turner et al. (2003) and IPBES (2015, 2019), which distinguish anthropocentric, non-anthropocentric, instrumental, relational and intrinsic types of value (see subsection 2.3 for definitions).
+The paper also discusses the typology of values used in the Total Economic Value (TEV) framework (see e.g. TEEB, 2016), and considers how the definitions and types of values described in Turner et al, IPBES and TEV may be applicable to the SEEA-EEA.